ruhulamin1398/Point-of-Sale-POS-Laravel/Delta/Abasas Tech/schedule/things_needed_to_be_done.md

 - notifications can be de by dataTable
 - cash management system
 - product count on sell analysis and purchase analysis
-- auth in return product
-- auth in customer due
-- auth in supplier due

 ---------------------------------------